 Indeed, trials are less common as the time and cost of pursuing litigation makes settling a case an economic alternative to putting a case in the unpredictable hands of a jury.
 As a result, it takes longer for new attorneys to get courtroom experience.

-The Trial Attorney Mentoring Program is a pilot program developed by the Colorado Attorney Mentoring Program to give new lawyers early courtroom exposure to improve their trial practice skills.
+The Trial Advocacy Mentoring Program gives new lawyers early courtroom exposure to improve their trial practice skills.

 The program provides access to federal and state judges to talk about courtroom protocol and places new attorneys with seasoned attorney mentors where they can try actual cases together.

-The Trial Attorney Mentoring Program provides participants with a unique opportunity to gain real world jury or bench trial experience while receiving one-on-one coaching and mentoring from seasoned litigators.
+The Trial Advocacy Mentoring Program provides participants with a unique opportunity to gain real world jury or bench trial experience while receiving one-on-one coaching and mentoring from seasoned litigators.